1948–49 Lancashire Cup: The road to success

 All the first round ties were played on a two leg (home and away) basis.

 The first club named in each of the first round ties played the first leg at home.

 the scores shown in the first round are the aggregate score over the two legs.

 Notes and comments

-1 * Lancashire Amateurs were a junior (or amateur) club from Lancashire.

-2 * Lancashire Amateurs were a junior (or amateur) club from Lancashire.
+Lancashire Amateurs were a junior (or amateur) club from Lancashire.
 The match was played at Kirkhall Lane, Leigh.